 Social Security is a critical anti-poverty program for women and their families

-- Social Security lifted over 21.4 million people out of poverty in 2011:
+- Social Security lifted more than 22.1 million people out of poverty in 2013:

-- From two-thirds (67 percent) to 18 percent for women 65 and older living alone.
+- Nearly two-thirds (66 percent) to 19 percent for women 65 and older living alone.

 Despite Social Security, older women remain at greater risk of poverty than older men

-- The poverty rate for women 65 and older was 11 percent, compared to six percent for men 65 and older.
+- The poverty rate for women 65 and older was 12 percent, compared to 7 percent for men 65 and older.

-- Poverty rates were particularly high, at about one in five, for black (21 percent) and Hispanic (22 percent) women 65 and older and more than one in four (27 percent) for Native American women 65 and older.
-Poverty rates were nine percent for white, non-Hispanic women 65 and older, and 12 percent for Asian women 65 and older.
+- Poverty rates were particularly high, at about one in five, for black (20 percent), Hispanic (23 percent) and Native Ameican (21 percent) women 65 and older.
+Poverty rates were lower at 9 percent for white, non-Hispanic women 65 and older, and 13 percent for Asian American women 65 and older.